gaborbernat/algo-notes/problem_solutions/conways_game_of_life.md

 Just remember the motto above.
 Many times the interviewers is not examining your algorithm, they are examining your knowledge and understanding of data structure!

-And **DO NOT** limited your mind in a specified languange and the data structures it provides.
+And **DO NOT** limited your mind in a specified language and the data structures it provides.
 For example, Java does not have anything like a `Pair<L, R>` in C++ or `tuple` in Python, but you can always use a similar data structure as long as you can explain what it does.